 - 2. Go to Participant.
-Enter the name of the participant whose utterance is being transcribed. - 3.
+Enter the name of the participant whose utterance or other behavior is being transcribed (optional). - 3.
+Go to Annotator.
+Enter the name or code of the creator of the annotations on this tier (optional). - 4.
 Go to Parent tier.
-Select a parent tier from the pull-down menu. - If the tier has no parent tier, select none. - Otherwise select the appropriate parent tier. - 4.
-Go to Linguistic type.
-Select a linguistic type from the predefined list in the pull-down menu (see Section 2.3).
+Select a parent tier from the pull-down menu. - If the tier has no parent tier, select none. - Otherwise select the appropriate parent tier.

+5. Go to Tier type.
+Select a tier type from the predefined list in the pull-down menu (see Section 2.3).

-The list of possible linguistic types is dependent on the parent tier that is chosen.
-E.g., if there is no parent tier ("none" in the pull down menu), the linguistic types to choose from are of the stereotype "none" (see Section 2.3).
+The list of possible tier types is dependent on the parent tier that is chosen.
+E.g., if there is no parent tier ("none" in the pull down menu), the tier types to choose from are of the stereotype "none" (see Section 2.3).

-5. Go to Input Method.
+6. Go to Input Method.
 Select what language to use as input method from the pull-down menu or select None.
 If None is selected, it means that the system's default language will always be used as input method for this tier.